 Deidre Dyer Writer

 Deidre Dyer is a writer, editorial director, and brand consultant.
-Her work sits at the intersection of creative expression and brand narrative, with an emphasis on culture, style, and identity.
 Her clients include brands such as Nike, Converse, Instagram, and The RealReal.
 Dyer’s writing has appeared in Vogue, GARAGE, SSENSE, and Riposte magazine.
 She is currently an editorial and publishing manager at Netflix Queue.

 Gentl and Hyers Photographer